fbpx

 How to prevent sore nipples when breastfeeding

-It seems that most women assume that breastfeeding is painful during the first few days or even believe that it is necessary to wait for the nipples to “toughen up” but this is not the case at all.
-Nipple damage should not be part of breastfeeding as well as pain should not be part of breastfeeding.
+It seems that most women assume that breastfeeding is painful during the first few days or even believe that you have to wait for the nipples to “toughen up,” but this is not the case at all.
+Sore nipples, when breastfeeding, should not be part of the motherhood journey, just as there should never be pain when breastfeeding.
 What are sore nipples?
-Sore nipples from breastfeeding are wounds of bigger or smaller size to the nipple: at the front, sides or base…
+Sore nipples from breastfeeding are wounds of bigger or smaller size to the nipple: at the front, sides,…

 Read More Read More